jdillard/sphinxcontrib-drawio/README.md

 for more info.

 ### Supress stderr Warnings
-- *Formal Name*: `drawio_supress_stderr_warnings`
+- *Formal Name*: `drawio_suppress_stderr_warnings`
 - *Default Value*: `[]`
 - *Possible Values*: list of strings

-A list of regex patterns used to supress warnings in the stderr output.
+A list of regex patterns used to suppress warnings in the stderr output.
 This option is for when something upstream, such as Electron, is producing a warning that can't be fixed.